 Where to Get Dollar Coins

 We scoured the internet to find the most common places coin collectors make their purchases.
-Depending on what coins you’re searching for, you may have to check out all of them!
-See our list below to see which option might be best for your specific needs.
+Depending on what coins you’re searching for, you may have to search multiple places.
+See our list below to find out which option might be best for your specific needs.

 Many banks have dollar coins sitting in their vaults, simply because most people don’t like using them for making actual purchases.
-It’s worth checking with your bank, or even a bank you’re not a customer at, to see if you can trade your dollar bills for dollar coins.
-Many coin collectors purchase boxes of dollar coins at a time in attempts to find the coins they’re after.
+It’s worth checking with your bank, or even a bank at which you’re not a customer, to see if you can trade your dollar bills for dollar coins.
+Many coin collectors purchase boxes of dollar coins at a time in attempts to find the exact coins they’re after.

 At banks, available dollar coins will include any that were minted for circulation, like Presidential Dollars and Sacagawea Dollars.
 Banks are unlikely to have older gold and silver dollars.